HangYang0204/SolutionLeetCode/ArraySearchProblems/README.md

 4. Now we need to compare the result from step 3 and 4 to find the global minimum then return the slicing scheme accordingly.

 __Note that : this solution can only give one possible way to slice it. the complete list of ways to slice need further efforts__

+## Sliding window
+__one of the most important tool__
+To maintain a sliding window with index left and right in an array.
+The condition to expand window righ++ and shrink window left++ needs to be well defined, secondly to be aware of what to update when window size change.
+Lastly, the condition to stop is at least right reaches the end of the array, other conditions to apply (eg. invalid window left > right etc.)